rakutentech/ReKotlin/README.md

 ## Getting Started Guide

-Getting started guide has not yet been ported.
+The Getting Started Guide has not yet been ported.
 In the meantime, please refer to original ReSwift's:
 [Getting Started Guide that describes the core components of apps built with ReSwift](http://reswift.github.io/ReSwift/master/getting-started-guide.html).

 To get an understanding of the core principles we recommend reading the brilliant [redux documentation](http://redux.js.org/).